Calonca/progetto-reti-logiche-2021/README.md

 # progetto-reti-logiche-2021
-The project of the university course "reti logiche"
+The project of the university course "Reti logiche" More details are explained in the documentation.